causify-ai/tutorials/class_project_instructions/Projects/AutoKeras_Project_Description.md

 **Description**

-AutoKeras is an open-source software library for automated machine learning (AutoML) that simplifies the process of building deep learning models.
-It provides a user-friendly interface for model selection and hyperparameter tuning, enabling users to focus on their data rather than the intricacies of model building.
+AutoKeras is an open-source software library that automates the process of applying deep learning to various tasks.
+It simplifies the model selection and hyperparameter tuning process, making it accessible for users with minimal deep learning expertise.
+Key features include:

-**Key Features:**
-- **Neural Architecture Search:** Automatically finds the best neural network architecture for the given dataset.
+- **AutoML capabilities**: Automatically selects the best model architecture and hyperparameters.
-- **Hyperparameter Optimization:** Uses efficient search algorithms to optimize model parameters.
-- **Easy Integration:** Works seamlessly with TensorFlow and Keras, making it easy to build and deploy models.
+- **User-friendly API**: Simplifies the creation and training of deep learning models.
-- **Support for Various Tasks:** Handles tasks such as image classification, text classification, and regression.
+- **Support for various tasks**: Includes image classification, text classification, and regression tasks.
+- **Transfer learning**: Utilizes pre-trained models to improve performance on specific tasks.

 ---

-### Project 1: Image Classification of Handwritten Digits (Difficulty: 1)
+**Project 1: Image Classification of Handwritten Digits**

-**Project Objective:**
-Build a model that accurately classifies images of handwritten digits (0-9) from a dataset.
-The goal is to optimize accuracy while minimizing misclassifications.

-**Dataset Suggestions:**
+**Difficulty**: 1

+**Project Objective**: Develop a model to classify handwritten digits from images with the aim of achieving high accuracy.

-- Use the MNIST dataset available on Kaggle or directly from TensorFlow Datasets.
+**Dataset Suggestions**: Utilize the MNIST dataset available on Kaggle or other open datasets for handwritten digits.

-**Tasks:**
-- **Set Up AutoKeras Environment:** Install AutoKeras and necessary libraries.
+**Tasks**:
-- **Load Dataset:** Import the MNIST dataset and preprocess the images (normalization, reshaping).
+- **Data Preprocessing**: Load the dataset and normalize the image data for better training performance.
-- **Model Training:** Utilize AutoKeras to automatically search for the best model architecture for digit classification.
+- **Model Creation**: Use AutoKeras to automatically find the best model for image classification tasks.
+- **Training the Model**: Train the model on the training dataset and validate on the validation set.
-- **Evaluate Model Performance:** Assess the model using accuracy metrics and visualize confusion matrices.
+- **Evaluation**: Assess the model's performance using accuracy and confusion matrix.
+- **Visualization**: Visualize some predictions to understand model performance.

-- **Fine-Tuning:** Experiment with different training epochs and batch sizes to optimize performance.
+**Bonus Ideas (Optional)**: Experiment with different image augmentation techniques to see how they affect model performance.

-**Bonus Ideas (Optional):**
-- Compare AutoKeras results with traditional CNN models built using Keras.
-- Implement data augmentation techniques to improve model robustness.

 ---

-### Project 2: Predicting Housing Prices (Difficulty: 2)
+**Project 2: Predicting House Prices**

-**Project Objective:**
+**Difficulty**: 2

-Develop a regression model to predict housing prices based on features such as size, location, and amenities.
-The goal is to minimize prediction error.
+**Project Objective**: Build a regression model to predict housing prices based on various features, optimizing for the lowest mean absolute error.

-**Dataset Suggestions:**
-- Use the California housing dataset available on Kaggle or from open government datasets.

-**Tasks:**
+**Dataset Suggestions**: Access the Ames Housing dataset or similar datasets available on Kaggle.

+**Tasks**:
-- **Data Preparation:** Load the dataset, handle missing values, and perform feature engineering (e.g., encoding categorical variables).
+- **Data Cleaning**: Handle missing values and encode categorical features appropriately.
+- **Feature Engineering**: Create new features based on existing data to improve model performance.
-- **Model Selection:** Use AutoKeras to automatically identify the best regression model for predicting housing prices.
+- **Model Training**: Utilize AutoKeras to automatically select the best regression model.
-- **Training and Validation:** Split the dataset into training and validation sets, and train the model using AutoKeras.
+- **Hyperparameter Tuning**: Leverage AutoKeras' capabilities to fine-tune the model's hyperparameters.
-- **Evaluate Performance:** Calculate metrics such as Mean Absolute Error (MAE) and R-squared to evaluate model performance.
+- **Model Evaluation**: Evaluate the model using metrics such as RMSE and MAE.
-- **Feature Importance Analysis:** Analyze which features contributed most to the predictions.

-**Bonus Ideas (Optional):**
-- Implement a baseline linear regression model for comparison.
-- Explore the impact of adding more features or using polynomial regression.
+**Bonus Ideas (Optional)**: Compare the performance of the AutoKeras model with traditional regression models like Linear Regression or Random Forest.

 ---

-### Project 3: Movie Genre Classification (Difficulty: 3)

-**Project Objective:**
-Create a multi-class classification model to predict movie genres based on plot summaries.
-The goal is to achieve high accuracy in genre classification.

-**Dataset Suggestions:**
-- Use the MovieLens dataset or datasets from Kaggle that include movie plot summaries and genres.

-**Tasks:**
+**Project 3: Sentiment Analysis on Movie Reviews**
+**Difficulty**: 3

+**Project Objective**: Create a model to classify movie reviews as positive or negative, aiming to maximize the F1 score.

+**Dataset Suggestions**: Use the IMDB movie reviews dataset available on Kaggle or HuggingFace Datasets.

+**Tasks**:
-- **Text Preprocessing:** Load the dataset and preprocess text data (tokenization, stop-word removal, and vectorization).
+- **Data Preprocessing**: Clean and preprocess the text data, including tokenization and padding.
-- **Model Building:** Leverage AutoKeras to automatically search for the best architecture for text classification.
+- **Model Selection**: Employ AutoKeras to automatically determine the best architecture for text classification.
-- **Training Process:** Train the model on the plot summaries and evaluate it using cross-validation.
+- **Training and Validation**: Train the model on the training dataset and validate its performance on a separate validation set.
-- **Performance Metrics:** Use accuracy, F1-score, and confusion matrices to assess the model's performance.
-- **Model Interpretation:** Utilize techniques such as SHAP or LIME to interpret the model's predictions and understand feature importance.

-**Bonus Ideas (Optional):**
-- Experiment with ensemble methods or stack models to improve accuracy.
-- Create a web application to showcase the model's predictions on new movie summaries.

----

-These projects will provide students with hands-on experience in using AutoKeras for a variety of machine learning tasks while reinforcing their understanding of essential data science concepts.
+- **Performance Metrics**: Analyze the model's performance using precision, recall, and F1 score.
+- **Error Analysis**: Conduct an error analysis to identify common misclassifications and improve the model.

+**Bonus Ideas (Optional)**: Explore transfer learning by integrating pre-trained embeddings (e.g., BERT) into your AutoKeras model to enhance its performance.